Solidago virgaurea: Medicinal uses

 In the fifteenth and sixteenth centuries Solidago virgaurea was used in Europe to heal wounds.
 Its astringent, diuretic, antiseptic and other properties are well known.
-In various assessments by the European Medicines Agency with respect to Solidago virgaurea, non-clinical data shows diuretic, anti-inflammatory, antioxidant, analgesic and spasmolytic, antibacterial, and immunomodulatory activity.
+In various assessments by the European Medicines Agency with respect to Solidago virgaurea, non-clinical data show diuretic, anti-inflammatory, antioxidant, analgesic and spasmolytic, antibacterial, and immunomodulatory activity.
 However, as no single ingredient is responsible for these effects, the whole herbal preparation of Solidago inflorescences must be considered as the active ingredient.
 Further, the relevance of those effects found in vitro could not be confirmed by clinical studies.